TheCloverClub/helpfulhamper/README.md

     3.Curry - PHEX dbc847 / RGB 219, 200, 71

-  i.Accent Colors (pick 1 or 2 of these)
+  c.Accent Colors (pick 1 or 2 of these)

     1.Red (Maybe an accent)  HEX fd2121